-- (1) The Carrier violated the Agreement beginning on July 11, 1954, when it abolished the position of crossing watchman at Main Street, Fort Valley, Georgia, and thereafter assigned the work of protecting this crossing to employes in the Train Service Department, who hold no seniority as crossing watchmen. - (a) The Carrier to be required to restore the crossing protection work at Main Street, Fort Valley, Georgia, to the employes holding seniority as crossing watchmen under the effective Agreement.
+- (1) The Carrier violated the Agreement beginning on July 11, 1954, when it abolished the position of crossing watchman at Main Street, Fort Valley, Georgia, and thereafter assigned the work of protecting this crossing to employes in the Train Service Department, who hold no seniority as crossing watchmen. - The Carrier to be required to restore the crossing protection work at Main Street, Fort Valley, Georgia, to the employes holding seniority as crossing watchmen under the effective Agree-

-EMPLOYES' STATEMENT OF FACTS: Crossing protection work at Main Street, Fort Valley, Georgia has historically and traditionally been assigned to and performed by crossing watchmen.
+EMPLOYES' STATEMENT OF FACTS: Crossing protection work at Main Street, Fort Valley, Georgia has historically and traditionally been as-

-Positions of crossing watchmen, the incumbents thereof, and the work inherent thereto are covered by and subject to the rules of the "Agreement between the Central of Georgia Railway Company and its Maintenance of Way Employes as represented by the Brotherhood of Maintenance of Way Employes", the Twenty-First Edition becoming effective September 1, 1949, and still currently in effect.
+Positions of crossing watchmen, the incumbents thereof, and the work inherent thereto are covered by and subject to the rules of the "Agreement between the Central of Georgia Railway Company and its Maintenance of Way Employes as represented by the Brotherhood of Maintenance of Way Employees," the True Edition becoming affecting Contact of May Employees. ployes", the Twenty-First Edition becoming effective September 1, 1949, and still currently in effect,

-Effective as of July 11, 1954, the Carrier required crossing watchmen to discontinue performing crossing protection work at Main Street, Fort Valley, Georgia and, under the guise of abolishing the positions of crossing watchmen at that point, assigned the crossing protection work formerly performed by such crossing watchmen to employes of the train service department who hold no seniority under the effective Agreement.
-The aforesaid Carrier action was taken without benefit of negotiations with or approval of the Brotherhood of Maintenance of Way Employes, but was unilaterally taken by the Carrier by Bulletin Order No. 54303 reading as follows:
+Effective as of July 11, 1954, the Carrier required crossing watchmen to discontinue performing crossing protection work at Main Street, Fort Valley, Georgia and, under the guise of abolishing the positions of crossing watchmen at that point, assigned the crossing protection work formerly performed by no seniority under the effective Agreement.
+The aforesaid Carrier action was Maintenance of Way Employes, but was unilaterally taken by the Carrier by Bulletin Order No. 54303 reading as follows: